The world of technology is evolving faster than ever and everybody wants to be a part of it.

 Although this article was primarily based on how to get into Data Science, all the above will still be able to get you into the field of technology, whether it is Web Development or UX Design.

-We at AI Time Journal hope that this article has brought you great insight on how to maneuver into a different field or progress in your current.
+We hope that this article has brought you great insight into how to maneuver into a different field or progress in your current.